Conferences and Seminars

 Any questions regarding registration may be sent to email@example.com.

 We believe it is important to support members who are beginning their professional lives, as well as their involvement in the union.

-The conference is organized around a different theme each year.
+Each conference is organized around a different theme.
 Previous themes have addressed issues such as bullying, mental health, and work-life balance.

 Speak to your local unit president if you are interested in participating.

 We actively engage in activities to help illuminate the impact of government policies on the classroom, and help Catholic teachers articulate and deliver their messages.

 Our political action seminars feature keynote speakers and workshops geared toward the "how," "when," and "why’s" of political activity.
 Seminars are organized with input from OECTA’s Political Advisory Committee.
 Although seminars are generally held during election yeasrs, the information is relevant to the every day advocacy that teachers undertake on behalf of their students and their profession.

 As a result of member engagement in previous political action seminars, the book My OECTA was developed.
 My OECTA is a complilation of information and advice presented to participants at the seminars and made available to all members.

 Information on the next political action seminar will be posted when available.
 Check back here or with your local unit president